 Sustainable Development as a Quaker Testimony?
-A Challenge to all Friends (approved 1997)
+A Challenge to All Friends

 In 1988 Netherlands Yearly Meeting agreed on a minute in which our representative to the 1988 Triennial was asked to request the Triennial in Japan: as a matter of urgency, that the theme of the ecumenical Concilliar Process—Justice, Peace and the Integrity of Creation—will be given priority in the activities of FWCC in the next few years.